Journalism Minor (Department of English)

 SPE 240 Contemporary Media in Everyday Life

 Interdisciplinary Studies - There are possibilities for interdisciplinary collaboration depending on what is offered semester to semester.
-Contact the ISP department for more details, and consult with one of the Journalism minor coordinators before registering.

 Option Two.
 Crime Reporting